eoakley/artifacthelper/README.md

 If the program has properly loaded you will notice the Artifact Helper banner on top of the game. (remember that it won't work unless it is on **borderless window** or **windowed** mode).

 Whenever you want to see the stats of the cards on display just click the "Scan Cards".
-After you finished the draft close the overlay window (click on the X on the top-right corner)
+After you finished the draft close the overlay window (click on the X on the top-right corner).

+If you have problems, try the 'Customize Grid' option.

 ## How does it work